Steps To Filing a Workers’ Compensation Claim in Philadelphia

 Being injured at work can be overwhelming.
 You need to work, but you must take care of your health and prevent further injury.
 Fortunately, Pennsylvania’s workers’ compensation laws provide for medical care and wage benefits for injured workers.

 Knowing the steps to file a workers’ compensation claim in Philadelphia can help you avoid delays in receiving benefits.
-The steps for filing a workers’ compensation claim in Philadelphia are:
+Our experienced Philadelphia workers’ compensation attorneys share the steps for filing a workers’ compensation claim:

 Report the Injury to Your Employer